What Is Slow-Twitch Muscle Fibers?

 Now before you go and start piling up large amounts of volume the slow-twitch muscle fibers are not fatigue proof.
 They’re fatigue resistant and you should observe a gradual increase in volume.
 As you spend time in your zone 1 you may find your heart rate drops quicker between intervals and a drop in resting heart rate.

-A training zone system is based on three physiological points; aerobic threshold, anaerobic threshold, and VO2 max.
+A training zone system is based on three physiological points; lactate threshold, anaerobic threshold, and VO2 max.
 Understanding your response to exercise with physiological testing can help you identify your needs for development.